gophercoders/website/content/lessons/KS2/lower/further-selection.md

 {{< /highlight >}}

 {{< expandingButton id="compare-answer" name="Answer" >}}
-Well the question is 12 less than or equal to 34.
-But the answer can only be yes or no, or more correctly true or false.
+The question is 12 less than or equal to 34.
+The answer can only be yes or no, or more correctly true or false.
 {{< /expandingButton >}}